Peace of Mind Service Terms & Conditions of Business

 The Term, ‘the Client’ shall mean you (plural if appropriate); the term ‘you’ and ‘your’ shall mean ‘the Client.’

-The Term, “Will” or “Wills” shall include any other documents we may store for you, including but not limited to Wills, Trusts, Lasting and general Powers of Attorney, Medical Directives, Tenancy Change etc.
+The Term, “Will” or “Wills” shall include any other documents we may prepare for you, including but not limited to Lasting and general Powers of Attorney, Medical Directives, Tenancy Change etc.

-For the purposes herein, Will or Wills shall include any other document as is stored in accordance with your instructions.
+For the purposes herein, Will or Wills shall include any other document as is prepared in accordance with your instructions.

 a) If you join our Peace of Mind Service, send your documents to us for checking of signature and storage, together with the direct debit mandate (if not already returned).